 Your public records can become exposed by simply being posted online and available for anyone to lookup.
 We strongly recommend that you run one of our free scans to verify how much information about you is exposed and to check the accuracy and content of the public records that are associated with you.

 Yes, run one of our free scans with your information, and we will show you all available public records that are out on the Internet and are associated with your profile.
-We will provide you with a free summary report with all public records counts that we can find.
-Use the free scan to check the likelihood that your exposed public records could affect your identity theft protection.
+We will provide you with a free summary report with all public records data counts that we can find.
+Use the free scan to check the likelihood that your exposed public record information could affect your identity theft protection.

 Yes, public records monitoring is included with our identity theft protection service.
 We will monitor your personal information, including all available public records, to alert you of any additions or changes to your public records profile.